amweiss/vigilant-cupcake/README.md

 ##How to get it
 * Run from [here](http://vigilantcupcake.com/Releases/Setup.exe) to have it install the self-updating executable

-###Run the development version
-* Clone the repo and create a shortcut to `vigilant-cupcake/VigilantCupcake/bin/Release/VigilantCupcake.exe`

 ##What is it?
 Vigilant Cupcake is a tool to manage your hosts file.